WordGit/export-csv-to-influx/README.md

 9. Auto Create database if not exist
 10. Allow to drop database before inserting data
 11. Allow to drop measurements before inserting data
+12. Allow to custom field value type(string,integer,float) before inserting data, this feature where you need transfer data from source influxDB to another one is perfect

 ## Command Arguments